hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 ### 3. Perform a simple action to verify access to PRISM Agent

-To prove that the tenant can access the wallet, try listing the DIDs in the wallet using RPT in the `Authorization` header.
+To prove that the tenant can access the wallet using RPT, try listing the DIDs in the wallet using RPT in the `Authorization` header.

 ```bash